EficodeDemoOrg/copilot-python-weather-cli/Copilot-Exercises.md

 ---

+## Model Selection Guide

+**🤖 CHOOSING THE RIGHT AI MODEL:**

+For detailed information about available AI models, their capabilities, and pricing, see the [GitHub Copilot AI Models Documentation](https://docs.github.com/en/copilot/using-github-copilot/ai-models/choosing-the-right-ai-model-for-your-task).

+Each exercise below includes a specific model recommendation with rationale.
+You can always experiment with different models to see how they perform for your specific use case.

+---

 ## Section 1: Explore the Codebase and Environment

 **Goal:** Use Copilot Chat with various context providers (`@workspace`, `#file`, `#folder`, `#sym`, `#usage`, `#fetch`, `#terminalLastCommand`, `#terminalSelection`, `@vscode`) to quickly understand the project, its dependencies, relationships between components, the development environment, and external information.